 Do I Need Good Credit?
 What Will Be My Interest Rate?

 Applying for a boat loan with bad credit is a major red flag: Why are you trying to make a big luxury purchase, a lender would wonder, when you can’t even handle your finances?
-Also, if you do find a lender, it’s still not a great idea.
+And even if you do find a lender, it’s still not a great idea.

 Assuming you do have good credit, you can probably expect to find an interest rate around 3.4% to 8% for a 12- to 20-year boat loan.

 Where Can I Find a Boat Loan?

 Your best bet is to check with your financial institution.
 Not only will it be a more natural process in terms of hunting, but you might save yourself some unnecessary paperwork, too.
 If your current bank or credit union doesn’t offer boat loans, ask other boat owners you know rather than merely searching yourself, and at the very least, choose a reputable financial institution.
-Boat sellers may also offer loans, though in some instances the terms may be less advantageous than those you’d receive at a bank.
+Boat sellers may also offer loans, although in some instances, the terms may be less advantageous than those you’d receive at a bank.

 How and When Should I Look for a Boat Loan?